 Answerable to no one but God — who never says a word to them — IFB churches are often controlled by authoritarian pastors who rule their churches with a rod of iron.
 Believing that they are divinely called to be pastors and commanded in Scripture to rule over their churches, these so-called men of God far too often become a law unto themselves.
 Their churches become their possessions, their ministries given to them by God to lead, direct, and control.
-It is not uncommon, much like in the business world, for IFB pastors to be the CEOs of their churches for decades, and when they retire, to pass their kingdoms on to their sons.
+It is not uncommon, much as in the business world, for IFB pastors to be the CEOs of their churches for decades, and when they retire, to pass their kingdoms on to their sons.
 Their churches become the family business.
 Ask IFB congregants where they attend church and they will often reply, not First Baptist Church, but Pastor or Bro.
 Johnny B. Awesome’s church.
 IFB churches are pastor-centric.
 Everything revolves around the pastor and his decrees.

 Sexual assaults, rapes, predatory behavior, and adultery are covered up way too often in IFB churches.
 Protecting the “good” name of the church in the community becomes more important than rooting out predatory behavior.
 Far too often, victims are either not believed or are blamed for what happened to them.
-IFB pastors are known for their sermons about how women dress, and how inappropriately dressed women are culpable for how poor, hapless, weak Baptist men respond to their carnal display of flesh.
+IFB pastors are known for their sermons about how women dress, and how inappropriately dressed women are culpable for how poor, hapless, weak Baptist men respond to their carnal displays of flesh.
 Women (and teen girls) are expected to be gatekeepers; to dress and act in ways that keep church men and teen boys from having lustful thoughts about them.
-When Jack Schaap, the former pastor of First Baptist Church in Hammond, Indiana and Jack Hyles’ son-in-law, was arrested for sexually assaulting a church teenager he was counseling, more than a few Schaap defenders blamed the girl for seducing him.
-She was called a slut, a whore, a Jezebel.
+When Jack Schaap, the former pastor of First Baptist Church in Hammond, Indiana and Jack Hyles’ son-in-law, was arrested for sexually assaulting a church teenager he was counseling, more than a few Schaap defenders came to this site and blamed the girl for seducing him.
+She was called a slut, a whore, and a Jezebel.
 Schaap was viewed as a tired, overworked man of God who was an easy mark.
 Never mind the fact that Schaap was old enough to be the girl’s father and that he, through letters, cards, and text messages, sexually manipulated this help-seeking, vulnerable, naive girl.
 His disgraceful fall into sin was all her fault, according to his defenders.

 The title of this post asks, What Will the IFB Church Movement Do About Sexual Abuse Allegations?
 The answer should be clear to all who are reading: NOTHING!
 As long as IFB churches remain independent and accountable to no one but the silent God, sexual abuse will continue.
-As long as congregants are taught to revere, fear, and obey their pastors, it is unlikely that predatory IFB preachers will be in danger of exposure or criminal prosecution.
+As long as congregants are taught to revere, fear, and unconditionally obey their pastors, it is unlikely that predatory IFB preachers will be in danger of exposure or criminal prosecution.
 As long as IFB preachers continue to promote warped views of human sexuality and sexual accountability, it is doubtful that predators and abusers will be held accountable for their crimes.
 And as long as churches value their own reputations more than the innocence of their children and the vulnerability of their women, pastors will continue their wicked ways.

-Bruce Gerencser, 61, lives in rural Northwest Ohio with his wife of 40 years.
-He and his wife have six grown children and twelve grandchildren.
+Bruce Gerencser, 66, lives in rural Northwest Ohio with his wife of 45 years.
+He and his wife have six grown children and thirteen grandchildren.
 Bruce pastored Evangelical churches for twenty-five years in Ohio, Texas, and Michigan.
 Bruce left the ministry in 2005, and in 2008 he left Christianity.
 Bruce is now a humanist and an atheist.
-For more information about Bruce, please read the About page.